SamuraiBarbi/workstation-icarus/README.md

 ```bash
 lspci -nn | grep VGA
 ```

-The output for this will be something like
+The output for this will be something like:

     24:00.0 VGA compatible controller [0300]: NVIDIA Corporation GP104 [GeForce GTX 1070] [10de:1b81] (rev a1)
     2d:00.0 VGA compatible controller [0300]: NVIDIA Corporation GP102 [GeForce GTX 1080 Ti] [10de:1b06] (rev a1)